ZirconiumZr/UOB_SIT/README.md

 # Guidance
-First, connect python with MySQL (Different compilers have different methods) Second, run the .sql in python to build one database and two tables inside Third, run the .py in python to store the analysis results in Mysql database
+First, connect python with MySQL (Different compilers have different methods) \n Second, run the create_UOB_databases.sql in python to build one database and two tables inside Third, run the .py in python to store the analysis results in Mysql database

 # MySQL database